nextcloud/spreed/docs/api-v1.md

 ### 3.3
 * `favorites` - Rooms can be marked as favorites which will pin them to the top of the room list.
 * `last-room-activity` - Rooms have the `lastActivity` attribute and should be sorted by that instead of the last ping of the user.
+* `no-ping` - The ping endpoint has been removed.
+Ping is updated with a call to fetch the signaling messages instead.

 ## Room management